jasonsbarr/how-to-think-like-a-programmer/manuscript/03-branching-looping.md

 ### Checking for Numeric Input

 Remember our problem from earlier?
 If you want to make sure get a number from your user with the `input` function, now you can use a conditional statement.
+Create a new file, `get_number1.js`:

 ```js
 import { input } from "@jasonsbarr/simple-io";